Onshore and offshore wind. Patent-pending.

 ORCA

-Lifting and installation systems for offshore wind, with variants for fixed-foundation and floating platforms.
-ABS Approval in Principle issued for a 15 MW reference turbine.
-Day rates under one-quarter of a 2,500-ton-plus heavy-lift vessel.
+Lifting and installation for offshore wind, with variants for fixed-foundation and floating platforms.
+Approval in Principle from ABS for a 15 MW reference turbine.
+Sample 15 MW × 67-turbine project: $53M installation versus $205M with vessels.
+74% saved.

 Learn more